mrphs/ooni-web/content/releases/2013/Tab_Tab_come_in.md

 The Host header was introduced to be able to specify which domain we are requesting in the common scenario that a single IP address is serving different websites (think here in shared/virtual hosting).
-The Host header is optional in HTTP/1.0 but mandatory in HTTP/1.1.
-According the standards, the GET request line and the Host header must end with carriage return character followed by a line feed character <CR><LF>.
+The Host header is optional in HTTP 1.0 but mandatory in HTTP 1.1.
+According the standards, the GET request line and the Host header must end with carriage return character followed by a line feed character `<CR><LF>`.

 Independently of which type of interception technology is used, matching takes place by observing the HTTP Host header field.
 There are some good technical